timbeechey/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Hearing impairment
+- Hearing impairment and hearing rehabilitation, including hearing aids and cochlear implants
-- Speech perception
+- Speech perception and aging
+- Speech production, disfluencies and Lombard speech
-- Conversation
+- Conversation and communication strategies
+- Cognitive and physical effort in commuication
+- Third-party disability
-- Person-centred care and family-centred care
+- Person-centred and family centred care

 # Education to show in About widget
 education: